Periodic homogenisation for two dimensional generalised parabolic Anderson model: Introduction

 \subsection{Acknowledgements}

-We thank Jun Geng and Jinpig Zhuge for helpful discussions.
-During part of this work B. Fehrman was supported by EPSRC Early Career Fellowship EP/V027824/1.
-W. Xu was supported by National Science Foundation China via the standard project grant (no. 8200906145) and the Ministry of Science and Technology via the National Key R\&D Program of China (no. 2020YFA0712900).
-Part of the work was done when the first and third authors were visiting NYU Shanghai in Autumn 2023.
+We thank Jun Geng and Jinping Zhuge for helpful discussions.
+We also thank two reviewers for their careful reading of the first version of the article, and providing many sharp and helpful comments.

+B. Fehrman is supported by NSF DMS-Probability Grant 2348650, the Simons Foundation Grant MPS-TSM-00007753, and the Louisiana BoR RCS Grant 20130014386.
+W. Xu was supported by Ministry of Science and Technology via the National Key R\&D Program of China (no.2023YFA1010100) and National Science Foundation China via Standard Project Grant (no.12171008) and Key Project Grant (no.12595280, 12595281).
+Part of the work was done when the first and third authors were visiting NYU Shanghai in Fall 2023.
 We thank its Institute of Mathematical Sciences for hospitality.